 - Simulation-Assisted Materials Design for the Concurrent Design of Materials and Products (2.4MB PDF)

 - Concurrent Design of Hierarchical Materials and Structures, co-authored with Greg Olson (1.2MB PDF)

-- Our recent book from Elsevier: Integrated Design of Multiscale, Multifunctional Materials and Products ( PDF)
+- Our 2010 book from Elsevier: Integrated Design of Multiscale, Multifunctional Materials and Products ( PDF)